xKSTDx/xKSTDx/README.md

 ---

 ## 🧑‍💻 Who am i?
 idk.
 I'm just a soul in pain forced to write spaghetti in the form of code... if it works, don't touch it.
-My days consist of writing a line a day, fighting with Git, and pretending I understand Kubernetes.
+My days consist of writing 1 line a day, fighting with Git, and pretending I understand Kubernetes.

 - **Vibe:** Stupid
 - **Superpower:** Using gentoo
-- **Weakness:** Compile 7 hours a day
+- **Weakness:** Compile 8 hours a day

 ---